uguratli/Google_finance/README.md

 # Google_finance
- Using google finance with google sheets via python
+ Using google finance via python on google sheets.